GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 [[maybe_unused]] auto && [ v0, v1 ] = value;
 ```

-### (non-owning) to-tuple conversion for aggregate types
+### to-tuple conversion for aggregate types

+#### Non-owning conversion (view)

-This function returns a non-owning tuple (std::tuple of references), for which each element represents a given aggregate's field.
+This function returns a non-owning tuple (`std::tuple` of references), for which each element represents a given aggregate's field.

-Note that the reference semantic of the aggregate's value is used to qualify each tuple's element.
+Note that the reference semantic of the aggregate's value is used to qualify each tuple's elements.

 ```cpp
 struct type { int lvalue; int & llvalue; const int & const_lvalue; int && rvalue; };